-Table B-1summarises the available information on production, export and import of the substances as pure chemicals or in preparations.
+Table B2.1 summarises the available information on production, export and import of the substances as pure chemicals or in preparations.
 The import and export has been estimated on the basis of knowledge on produced volumes and the estimates on the quantities used in the EU+EFTA as described in the next section.

 Besides, the substances may be imported and exported in articles, first of all in parts made of polyurethane elastomers.
-No attempts have been done in estimating the import and export in articles, but imported products may account for a significant part of the end-uses of the substances.
-Europe represents some 20-30% of the global use of mercury catalysts for production of products (COWI and Concorde East/West, 2008) and in the absence of specific data on import and export with articles, it is for the estimates on the releases from the use phase and waste disposal assumed that the total mercury import in articles balance the export.
+No attempts have been done in estimating the import and export in articles, but imported products may account for a significant part of the end end-uses of the substances.
+Europe represents some 20-30% of the global use of mercury catalysts for production of products (Lassen et. al 2008) and in the absence of specific data on import and export with articles, it is for the estimates on the releases from the use phase and waste disposal assumed that the total mercury import in articles balance the export.
 However, as phenylmercury 2-ethylhexanoate seems to be used in more significant amounts outside the EU (as indicated by the significant export of the substance), imported products may account for a major part of this compound in used articles if the phenylmercury 2-ethylhexanoate is used as catalyst in polyurethane production.

-Table B-1 Estimated production, export and import of the substances as pure chemicals or in preparations in 2008 in tonnes (import/export in articles not included)
+Table B2.1.
+Estimated production, export and import of the substances as pure chemicals or in preparations in 2007 (import/export in articles not included)